Description

 Using this definition on our asset we see for example:

-• Looking at the maximum drop from peak to valley of -39.5 days in the last 5 years of VanEck Vectors Agribusiness ETF, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-24.5 days)
+• Looking at the maximum reduction from previous high of -39.5 days in the last 5 years of VanEck Vectors Agribusiness ETF, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (-24.5 days)

-• Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum DrawDown of -34.3 days is lower, thus worse.
+• Compared with SPY (-18.8 days) in the period of the last 3 years, the maximum reduction from previous high of -30.8 days is lower, thus worse.

 MaxDuration: